Import

 You can filter countries with the countries property's values Scandinavia, Nordic or Europe.

-Countries are sorted in alphabetically order, with the following prioritized countries on top of the list:
+Countries are sorted in alphabetical order, with the following prioritized countries on top of the list:

 Validation

-By default it has no validation.
-But you can enable it by giving a required, pattern, schema, onChangeValidator or onBlurValidator property with the needed validation.
+By default, it has no validation.
+However, you can enable it by providing a required, pattern, schema, onChangeValidator, or onBlurValidator property with the needed validation.
 More about validation in the Getting Started section.

 Norwegian mobile numbers

 E.g. the following pattern will strictly match Norwegian mobile numbers, which are defined as having a "+47" country code, followed by a number starting with 4 or 9, and exactly 7 more digits.
-If the country code is set to any other two-digit code, the pattern will match any 6 digits after the country code.
+If the country code is set to any other code (1–3 digits), the pattern will match any remaining digits.